netlify/onegraph-salesforce-package/README.md

 sfdx scanner:run --target package/
 ```

+### Adding a new SObject

+Requirements:
+  1. The SObject must be available in a default organization
+     a.
+The `expansions` directory allows us to create expansion packages that adding custom SObjects
+  2. Run `yarn create-toggle-custom-setting-fields`
+  3. Update `SalesforceSubscriptionHelpers.supportsTriggerToggle` in the oneserve codebase
+  4. Update the postinstall script to disable the toggles during an upgrade

 ### Create new beta package

 **be sure this will work, because we can only do it 5 times a day\***